asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 }
 ```

 Much cleaner!
 Surprisingly, Odin allows bitwise OR over enumerations.[^7] If the resulting value has no tag assigned, it becomes a `BAD_ENUM_VALUE` and may potentially wreck the program.
-But if the numbers are assigned appropraitely, it can be made to always have a valid value.
+But if the numbers are assigned appropriately, it can be made to always have a valid value.

 [^7]: Rust would *totally* yell at me.
 Then tell me to implement the trait to define the behavior myself.